 Venous drainage is through pancreatic veins Veins Veins are tubular collections of cells, which transport deoxygenated blood and waste from the capillary beds back to the heart.
 Veins are classified into 3 types: small veins/venules, medium veins, and large veins.
 Each type contains 3 primary layers: tunica intima, tunica media, and tunica adventitia.
 Veins: Histology.
 These veins Veins Veins are tubular collections of cells, which transport deoxygenated blood and waste from the capillary beds back to the heart.
 Veins are classified into 3 types: small veins/venules, medium veins, and large veins.
 Each type contains 3 primary layers: tunica intima, tunica media, and tunica adventitia.
 Veins: Histology drain into the:

-The pancreas is innervated primarily by the autonomic nervous system Nervous system The nervous system is a small and complex system that consists of an intricate network of neural cells (or neurons) and even more glial cells (for support and insulation).
-It is divided according to its anatomical components as well as its functional characteristics.
-The brain and spinal cord are referred to as the central nervous system, and the branches of nerves from these structures are referred to as the peripheral nervous system.
-Nervous System: Anatomy, Structure, and Classification, though pancreatic secretions Pancreatic Secretions Gastrointestinal Secretions are predominantly regulated by other hormone products and chemical signals (e.g., glucose Glucose A primary source of energy for living organisms.
+The pancreas is innervated primarily by the autonomic nervous system Autonomic nervous system The ANS is a component of the peripheral nervous system that uses both afferent (sensory) and efferent (effector) neurons, which control the functioning of the internal organs and involuntary processes via connections with the CNS.
+The ANS consists of the sympathetic and parasympathetic nervous systems.
+Autonomic Nervous System: Anatomy, though pancreatic secretions Pancreatic Secretions Gastrointestinal Secretions are predominantly regulated by other hormone products and chemical signals (e.g., glucose Glucose A primary source of energy for living organisms.
 It is naturally occurring and is found in fruits and other parts of plants in its free state.
 It is used therapeutically in fluid and nutrient replacement.
 Lactose Intolerance levels, secretin Secretin A peptide hormone of about 27 amino acids from the duodenal mucosa that activates pancreatic secretion and lowers the blood sugar level.
 Gastrointestinal Secretions, cholecystokinin Cholecystokinin A peptide, of about 33 amino acids, secreted by the upper intestinal mucosa and also found in the central nervous system.
 It causes gallbladder contraction, release of pancreatic exocrine (or digestive) enzymes, and affects other gastrointestinal functions.
 Cholecystokinin may be the mediator of satiety.
 Gastrointestinal Secretions).

 Lecturio Premium gives you full access to all content & features